ayc325/gimscraft-codedex-hackathon/README.md

 Describe some features you would include further if you had more time.

-I would like to incorporate more dynamic pages like making it mobile friendly using media queries if I had more time.
+I would like to incorporate more pages and add an puzzle game like feature where for every Brooklyn landmark the user gets right, they get to have a sneak peek at a new piece of clothing that will be at the stoop sale.

 ## Running the app